keithalewis/papers/ftap.md

+<div id="kalx"><a href="mailto:kal@kalx.net">kal@kalx.net</a></div>
 # Unified Derivatives

 This note suggests a rigorous mathematical theory for pricing, hedging, and quantifying the risk of _any_ derivative security assuming a single currency and perfect liquidity.

 ## Mathematical Preliminaries

 Mathematical finance involves mathematics.
-The Black-Scholes/Merton theory uses the connection between Brownian motion and partial differential equations that Kakutani and Ito showed.
+Black-Scholes/Merton used the mathematics developed by Kakutani and Ito involving Brownian motion to model stock prices.
+The latter two won Nobel prizes "for a new method to determine the value of derivatives."

+The value of a derivative is the cost of setting up the initial hedge.
+An unfortunate artifact of the mathematical theory is that their hedge requires continuous rebalancing.
+This is simply impossible in practice.
+Their theory offers no insight useful to practitioners who need to determine when to adjust their hedge.

 Our unified approach requires far less mathematics than the standard theory.
 A complete review of what is